vetrilad/dazn-streaming/README.md

 ## Future work
 It is a high velocity application and lambda might not be the cost optimal solution and could be replaced with EC2 and load balancers.

-Deployment via terraform.
-Local Development in javascript and testing with ava.
-Leverage DynamoDB high availability and autoscaling.

 TODO:
  + ~~node.js api~~